 Learn more in my full review of the Nest Cam IQ Outdoor.

-Overall, I’m really impressed with the Vivint Outdoor Camera Pro!
-It’s hard to match in terms of quality, and it’s even worth it’s high price tag.
+Overall, we were really impressed with the Vivint Outdoor Camera Pro!
+It’s hard to match in terms of quality, and it’s even worth its high price tag.

 I’d buy the Vivint Outdoor Camera Pro if you’d like…

 - Vivint compatibility: If you’re already in the Vivint security system and want to control everything from one app, then this camera makes sense.